-24,000+Team Members
+24,000+ Team Members

-\$5.84bn Est. FY2024
+\$5.83bn Est. FY2024 Revenue

-Revenue

-\$433mm
+\$425mm

-Est. FY 2024
+Est. FY 2024 Adj.
+EBITDA 11.4%4

-Adj.
-EBITDA

-11.5%Est. FY 2024 Adj.
-EBITDAR Margin
+Est. FY 2024 Adj.
+6/30/24 Lease Adjusted EBITDAR Margin Net Leverage

-3.5x

-9/30/24 Lease Adjusted

-Net Leverage

 Note: See appendix for reconciliation of non-GAAP financial metrics.
 JV represents joint venture.
 Sites of care include acute and ambulatory.
 Minority-owned locations do not consolidate into the Company's financial results.
-Market population sourced from Strata Decision Technology (2023, 2024) and Esri Geoenrichment Service and is defined by counties, cities, and zip codes that account for approximately 85-90% of the patients we serve in that market.
+Market population sourced from Strata Decision Technology (2023, 2024) and Esri Geoenrichment Service and is defined by counties, cities, and zip codes that account for approximately 85-90% of the patients we serve in that market

-- Based on number of hospitals; - Represents employed and affiliated providers.
-Affiliated providers are physicians and advanced practice providers with whom we contract for services through a professional services agreement or other independent contractor agreement - Represents mid-point of the Company's FY 2024 guidance issued on November 6, 2024. - In order to adjust for the impact of equity method accounting for joint ventures, Adjusted EBITDAR margin is calculated before noncontrolling interest earnings.
+&lt;sup>1 Based on number of hospitals; Represents employed and affiliated providers are physicians and advanced practice providers with whom we contract for services through a professional services agreement or other independent contractor agreement Represents mid-point of the Company's FY 2024 guidance issued on August 14, 2024.
+In order to adjust for the impact of equity method accounting for joint ventures, Adjusted EBITDAR margin is calculated before noncontrolling interest earnings.
+Pro forma for the net proceeds of the initial public offering.